 A lower motor neuron refers to a nerve that communicates with the muscles to bring about movement.
-An important part of the nervous system, lower motor neurons begin in the spinal cord and branch out throughout the body.
+An important part of the nervous system, these neurons begin in the spinal cord and branch out throughout the body.
 Signals are then carried through these nerves so the body can function properly.

 The nervous system is divided into two parts, the central and peripheral systems.
 Consisting of the brain and spinal cord, the central nervous system, also known as the CNS, organizes and directs all the information gathered from the nerves.
 The peripheral nervous system, or PNS, contains the rest of the nerves that run through the body.
 The PNS is then divided into the autonomic and somatic systems.